ryukau/VSTPlugins/docs/manual/FDNCymbal/FDNCymbal_en.md

 :   Amount of randomization to `Tremolo.DelayTime` for each note on.

 ## Change Log
+- 0.2.4
+  - Added check that DSP is initialized or not.
 - 0.2.3
   - Added color configuration.
 - 0.2.2